felixge/node-gently/Readme.md

 Creates a new gently instance.
 It listens to the process `'exit'` event to make sure all expectations have been verified.

-#### gently.expect(obj, method, [[count], mock])
+#### gently.expect(obj, method, [[count], stubFn])

 Creates an expectation for an objects method to be called.
-You can optionally specify the call `count` you are expecting, as well as `mock` function that will run instead of the original function.
+You can optionally specify the call `count` you are expecting, as well as `stubFn` function that will run instead of the original function.

 Returns a reference to the function that is getting overwritten.

-#### gently.expect([count], mock)
+#### gently.expect([count], stubFn)

-Returns a function that is supposed to be executed `count` times, delegating any calls to the provided `mock` function.
-Naming your mock closure will help to properly diagnose errors that are being thrown:
+Returns a function that is supposed to be executed `count` times, delegating any calls to the provided `stubFn` function.
+Naming your stubFn closure will help to properly diagnose errors that are being thrown:

     childProcess.exec('ls', gently.expect(function lsCallback(code) {
       assert.equal(0, code);